 1. A Fussy Baby

 In most cases, when the baby is crying or squirming, the first instinct for a parent is to check on the diaper or provide a feed.
 Many times, the reason your baby is crying could be well hidden in disguise.
 It could either be a diaper rash, a burp, or gas.
-They may also feel colicky—characterized by unrecognized abdominal pain that occurs in the baby when they are
+They may also feel colicky—characterized by unrecognized abdominal pain that occurs in the baby when they are less than 3 months old.

 What Can be Done: If you can’t figure out the reason, they could just be tired or sleepy.
 It is alright to become clueless on what to do next, nobody comes trained in baby care from the beginning—you will surely develop your skills with experience.
 If your baby seems to be at discomfort or has a fever, consult a pediatrician.